 "Coffee has a very short shelf life, and for your coffee to taste the best you want it to be fresh.
 Try not to put it in the freezer because even this decreases the life of your coffee.
 Keep it away from moisture and light and keep it in a container." — Allie Caran, Director of Education at Partners Coffee

 Copper canisters have long been an iconic countertop staple, suitable for rustic as well as modern kitchens.
 This four-piece set takes something timeless and mixes in new-age elements, like silicone gaskets to improve freshness and an external lacquer to resist wear and tear.
-The canisters also have an eye-catching, Moroccan-inspired designed etched on them.
+The canisters also have a subtle and universal design thanks to their hammer-dimpled finish.

 The sizes of the canisters include 1 quart, 1.5 quarts, 2 quarts, and 4 quarts, allowing you to safely store kitchen goods like sugar and flour, along with your coffee.
 Customers give the set glowing reviews, with some of the main comments praising their aesthetic and value for money.
 To keep the copper sparkling, occasional hand-washing is recommended, but make sure to avoid harsh brushes or cleaning products that could damage the material.